RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Introduction

 \section{Introduction}

-Researchers use numerous techniques to record brain activity, thereby enhancing their understanding of brain functions and aiding in the diagnosis and treatment of diverse neurological conditions \cite{ref46}.
-Among these recording techniques, iEEG provides a balanced measure of temporal and spatial resolutions.
-Initially employed for patients with epilepsy to detect seizures, its recent applications have expanded with the advancements in analog design and neural interface technology.
-Like other neuroimaging techniques, iEEG has its own limitations.
-Given its invasive nature, electrode implantation must be justified based on patient health benefits and ethical considerations, limiting our access to common implantation coordinates across participants in neuroscience experiments.
-Simply, with iEEG, neural data recorded across patients have inconsistent and non-overlapping brain coverage \cite{ref47}.
-To effectively leverage the iEEG dataset, we need to develop analytical tools that can address the variability in electrode placement and configuration.
+Researchers record brain activity using various techniques to understand brain functions and support neurological diagnoses and treatments \cite{ref46}. iEEG stands out for its balance of temporal and spatial resolution, initially used for epilepsy cases and now applied more broadly due to advances in neural interface technology.
+However, its invasive nature and ethical constraints limit access to consistent implantation coordinates across participants, leading to variable and non-overlapping brain coverage \cite{ref47}.
+Developing tools to handle this variability is essential for effectively utilizing iEEG data.

-Beyond utilizing iEEG data for seizure prediction or localization \cite{ref32}, \cite{ref33}, \cite{ref34}, \cite{ref35}, iEEG data has been vastly used for neural decoding and interface applications.
-These applications encompass, but are not limited to, decoding visual stimuli \cite{ref26}, \cite{ref27}, \cite{ref28}, audio-visual stimuli \cite{ref29}, speech silently conveyed by participants \cite{ref30}, and motor imagery \cite{ref31}.
-As such, many analytical solutions have been developed to analyze iEEG data and map them to the stimuli space.
-These include traditional techniques such as SVM classifier \cite{ref28}, Bayesian linear discriminant analysis \cite{ref54}, K-Nearest Neighbor \cite{ref55}, and more recent techniques such as Bayesian Time-Series classifier \cite{ref26}.
-Recent deep models are becoming a standard pipeline for decoding tasks as they provide an end-to-end modeling pipeline eliminating multiple pre-processing and feature extraction steps needed in the traditional decoding approaches \cite{ref56}.
+Beyond seizure prediction and localization \cite{ref32}, iEEG data is widely used in neural decoding and interface applications, such as decoding visual and audio-visual stimuli \cite{ref26}, \cite{ref27}, silent speech \cite{ref30}, and motor imagery \cite{ref31}.
+These tasks employ various methods, including traditional techniques like SVM, Bayesian linear discriminant analysis, and K-Nearest Neighbors \cite{ref66}, as well as newer approaches like the Bayesian Time-Series classifier \cite{ref26}.
+Recent deep learning models are increasingly used for decoding, offering end-to-end pipelines that bypass the need for preprocessing and feature extraction \cite{ref66}.

+Deep learning models often require large datasets, making their application to iEEG challenging due to limited data and variations in electrode placement across participants.
+EEGNet \cite{ref7}, while effective for datasets like EEG-ImageNet \cite{ref37}, cannot handle inter-participant variability in electrode placement.
+Simple approaches like TCN \cite{ref60} and RNN \cite{ref61} concatenate electrode time series for generalization but struggle to identify meaningful patterns due to noisy or uninformative electrodes, reducing performance.
+The IEEG-HCT \cite{ref62} model processes data from multiple participants for basic tasks like artifact detection but is not suited for complex tasks like movement decoding or cognitive analysis, which require deeper understanding of brain dynamics.